ily123/ily123.github.io/_pages/about.md

 on my home page.
 During this time I learned the basics of programming, statistics, and machine learning, as well as developed a strong foundation for working with ambiguous, real-world data.

-It took me a while to wrap up my studies at Baylor, and I graduated with a PhD in 2019.
+It took me a while to wrap up my studies at Baylor, and I graduated in 2019.
 Immediately following that, I did a summer internship as a Data Science Fellow at the Mercury Data Science consultancy in Houston.
 There I worked with real customer data doing A/B testing, customer cohort classification, and churn modeling.